apollographql/apollo-client/docs/source/recipes/recompose.md

 <h2 id="loading-status">Loading status</h2>

 A common use-case when using the `graphql` HOC is to display a "loading" screen while your data is being fetched.
-We end up with something like this:
+We often end up with something like this:

 ```js
 const Component = props => {